 You can only use this service if you’re applying in the UK.

 You cannot get immigration advice through this service.

 Applying with other children

-You can add other children to your application as dependants if they either:
+You can add other children to your application as dependants if one of the following applies:

-- were under 18 when you first applied for the visa and do not live an independent life
+they were under 18 when they were first granted leave on a family visa and do not live an independent life

 When you can settle permanently